ZosoV/platesGenerator/README.md

 You can also add some characteristics to `./gen.py` using some parse statements, such as

 - `--num-img`: total number of plates generated.
-- `--dataset`: folder of the background dataset
+- `--dataset`: only name of the folder of the background dataset
-- `--font` : a font to draw the plates from the fonts folder
+- `--font` : only name of the font to draw the plates from the fonts folder
 - `--format` : chose the format to return the plate.
-It can be `1` or `2` for for format 1 or format 2
+It can only be `1` or `2` for for format 1 or format 2
 - `--star-idx` : start to name the images from this index.

 4. `./annotation.py --initial_idx 1 final_idx 10`: Label the images from 1 to 10, creating a `annotation.txt` where each line context the following information: `crops/<img_number>.jpg <license_plate_code>`